The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/fight-tips/sch-dsr-fight-tips.md

 * It’s important to understand how your Tanks will be handling busters in this phase.
 Tanks will require healing during Ascalon’s might if they’re using cooldowns instead of their Invulns.
 Discuss with your Tanks how they’re planning mitigation and invulns so you can be prepared with excogs and shields.
 * Strength healing advice
 * Be aware of where you can go even when healing if you have defamation markers look at where people are going so you can quickly get to a spot without forcing someone else to adjust for you
-* Seraph has a good use here I usually summon her after dodging so I can get my second Consolation before Ancient Quaga (Note Seraph can also be used in Sanctity to help survive ⅗ splits during prog both are good spots to use Seraph and it’ll be back up in time for Nidhogg)
+* Seraph has a good use here I usually summon her after dodging so I can get my second Consolation before Ancient Quaga (Note: Seraph can also be used in Sanctity to help survive ⅗ splits during prog both are good spots to use Seraph and it’ll be back up in time for Nidhogg)
 * Expedient is a good use here, letting everyone quickly get to their spot and mitigating the significant damage.
-I press it after my succor so it’ll last as long as it can.
+I press it after my Succor so it’ll last as long as it can.
 * Tethers are proximity based crossing them will make Tanks take less damage.
 * Thordan post Strength
 * Ancient Quaga into busters.
 Reminder Soil applies instantly so a later Soil can help mitigate and give regen to Tanks taking the buster while also mitigating Quaga.
-* You can start recitation at the start of Thordan’s Tank buster and start casting Adlo after the second/third swing.
-This ensures recite spreadlo is back up for Nidhogg transition if your group doesn’t want to hold for whatever reason.
+* You can start Recitation at the start of Thordan’s Tank buster and start casting Adlo after the second/third swing.
+This ensures Recite Spreadlo is back up for Nidhogg transition if your group doesn’t want to hold for whatever reason.
 * Sanctity
-* With Recitation Spreadlo you only really need small mitigation and succor to heal this however you can add an Indom if you want to be safer.
-(You can move seraph to this during prog to help heal ⅗ jumps)
+* With Recitation Spreadlo you only really need small mitigation and Succor to heal this however you can add an Indom if you want to be safer.
+(You can move Seraph to this during prog to help heal ⅗ jumps)
-* You can queue up a swiftcast after taking the second damage just in case someone dies you can be ready to raise them instantly.
-If they don’t die you can just succor in the middle.
+* You can queue up a Swiftcast after taking the second damage just in case someone dies you can be ready to raise them instantly.
+If they don’t die you can just Succor in the middle.
 * If you’re in the 1 group start casting Succor when the cast bar for The Dragon’s Gaze is nearly complete.
 * If you’re in the 2 group start casting Succor when the cast bar for The Dragon’s Gaze is complete.
 * Thordan post Sanctity
 * Shields and Soil are needed for this, with proper mitigation you will barely live but you don’t want to over-mitigate this.

 ### Phase Three: Nidhogg

 * Transition
 * With Tanks, regen Healer, and personal mitigation being given out you only need two 10% mitigation to live this cleanly.
 To play it safe you should also add a fey illumination to boost your healing and give an additional 5%